Our school is located in Kenya.

 Thinking of paying us a visit?

 Below are some suggestions for places to stay in or near Kilifi town, arranged in order from the cheapest to more expensive alternatives.
-We do not provide accommodation on site - even for volunteers.
-This has to do with safety issues for the visitors themselves and for the boarding students.
+We are able to accommodate visitors or volunteers, please contact us for more information.

 Affordable eco-lodge with private cabins, rooms, dormitory or tents.
 Great staff and very relaxed vibe.
 Not far from the beach or the town center.
 Make sure to ask them if there are any events going on during your stay as music can be loud.